Alabama Sales Tax Calculator 2026

 All arithmetic uses decimal.js to avoid floating-point rounding drift.
 That means repeated comparisons and scenario testing stay stable when you switch counties, item categories, and purchase amounts.

 The county lookup rows come from Alabama Department of Revenue locality data.
 Some county entries include special wording tied to unincorporated areas, city exclusions, or police jurisdiction structures.
-This calculator is intentionally county-level for planning, so city overlays may still apply in real transactions.
+This calculator starts with the county layer for planning and lets you add any known city or police-jurisdiction overlay when the transaction needs it.

 What You Need to Know